Just for You

 This course is designed to give additional instruction and application of topics covered in Managerial Accounting (BUS 106).
 The course includes a study of partnerships, corporations, bonds, long-term investments, statement of cash flows, job order and process costing, break-even and standard cost variances.
 Prerequisite: BUS 105; co-requisite: BUS 106.

 Computers are one of the most important tools to the accountant and users of accounting information.
 This course will provide extensive hands-on exposure to general ledger software.
-Skills acquired will include the ability to create, update and maintain general ledger master files, culminating in the preparation of computer-generated financial statements.
-Prerequisite/co-requisite: BUS 105.
+Skills acquired will include the ability to create and maintain general ledger master files, process transactions, and prepare financial statements and informational reports.
+Prerequisite: BUS-105.
 Fall semesters only.

 An introductory course in marketing intended to make the student aware of the development and efficient distribution of goods and services for a targeted consumer segment.
 The course studies both consumer and industrial markets, using as the basis for study the product, the distribution, the pricing and promotional techniques.

 The principles of retailing involve all the activities necessary for the sale of goods and services to the ultimate consumer for personal, family or household use.
 This course examines the different types of retail institutions and dwells on store location, merchandise planning and control, pricing and promotion.

 This is a practical course in the principles and techniques of management applied by first line supervisory and training personnel.
 Special emphasis is placed on plant operations, organizing, training, developing supervisors, evaluating performance, motivation, and supervisory leadership responsibilities.